A Life Giving Gift

 The word picture for the Hebrew word for blood speaks of its spiritual and physical function and the source of life.
 Another element exhibiting the story of salvation.

 The Word for blood is "dahm" consisting of two letters a "dalet" and a "mem".

 - The Dalet is a picture of a door.
 In John 10 verse 7 Jesus declares Himself to be the "door".
 I can't help but think of the blood that was applied to the doorposts of the Israelite children's home that spared them from death.
 There is no other exit from death nor entrance to life except through His blood poured out for us.

 - The second letter is a mem is a picture of water.
-In John Chapter 4 in Jesus' discourse with the woman at the well He makes invitation to her to come and partake of the living waters which is faith and fellowship with Him.
+In John Chapter four in Jesus' discourse with the woman at the well, He makes an invitation to her to come and partake of the living waters which are faith and fellowship with Him.
 He is the source of living waters.

 water not only gives life but it cleanses.

 ...the blood of Jesus Christ His Son cleanses us from all sin.

 ...To Him who loved us and washed us from our sins in His own blood